ADG4050/EE4C16-self-driving-lab/README.md

 effect.

-Check that the output file is in your directory and uplaod `car_positions.npz` to your cluster and add it to your git for assessment.
+Check that the output file is in your directory and uplaod `car_positions.npz` to your `lab-07` folder in the Google Drive and add it to your git for assessment.

 ## Links